Itinerant Music Lessons

 One of life’s pleasures is the mastering of a musical instrument.
 While requiring a high level of commitment from students, learning a musical instrument offers opportunities for the development of manual dexterity, intellectual depth, imagination, and creative drive.
 In occupations as diverse as teaching, business management, and medicine, these skills can prove to be invaluable.

-Rangiora High School’s team of specialist itinerant teachers include:
+Rangiora High School’s team of specialist itinerant teachers of music include:

 Jono Tressler (drums)